 Parameters main (str) - Name of the main module if running as main.
 This is used as the prefix for auto-generated task names.

-- broker (str) URL of the default broker used. - backend (Union[str, type]) The result store backend class, or the name of the backend class to use.
+- broker (str) URL of the default broker used. - backend(Union[str, Type[celery.backends.base.Backend]]) The result store backend class, or the name of the backend class to use.

 Default is the value of the result_backend setting.